 Your doctor is likely to ask you a number of questions, such as:

-- How is your blood sugar control?
+- How effective is your diabetes management?

 - When did you start having symptoms?